Viewing system inventory data

 cURL

-Follow the steps below to query the endpoint database from the command line using cURL:
+Follow the steps below to query the system inventory indices from the command line using cURL:

 • Generate a JSON Web Token (JWT) for authenticating to the Wazuh server by running the following command.
-The default API credentials are wazuh:wazuh.
-Replace <WAZUH_SERVER_IP> with your Wazuh server IP address.
+Enter the Wazuh server API password when prompted:

 Run the command echo $TOKEN to confirm that you successfully generated the token.
 The output should be like this: